tomchentw/react-toastr/README.md

 #### Options

-Directly migrated from `toastr.js` library, and can be overrided via `props` in a React way:
+Directly migrated from `toastr.js` library.
+Set these as props on <ToastContainer> to override the defaults.
+(Note: these are *not* the options used when adding an alert via this.container.success(...), etc.)

 [`ToastContainer::getDefaultProps`](http://git.io/RagItA)

 ##### Close Button

-The close button on the toastr is an optional functionality.
+Show or hide an optional close button.

 ```javascript
   closeButton:true
 ```
 ##### Time Out

-Set the time(in ms) after which the toastr message should automatically close.
+Set the time (in ms) after which the toastr message should automatically close.

 ```javascript
   timeOut:5000
 ```
 ##### Prevent Duplicates

-This prevents duplicate messages from getting triggered.
+Enables the display of multiple toastr messages.

 ```javascript
   preventDuplicates:true